 It gave everyone’s favourite celebratory tipple its name, but France’s Champagne region has more to offer than sparkling wine.
 The region’s majestic châteaux, rolling landscapes and grand hotels are worth raising a glass to as well.

 It’s not all about the bubbly, you know.
 Yes, the main reason to go to Champagne is to hop from cellar to cellar and drink gallons of sparkling wine, expertly made here after it was cultivated by Benedictine monks as far back as 1513.
 But even if you don’t touch a drop of champers, the region is worth visiting thanks to its gorgeous landscapes and quality hotels – from fairy-tale châteaux to modern eco-conscious pods.
-Even better is that they’re bookable on Culture Trip.
+Even better is that these hotels in France are bookable on Culture Trip.

 With lovely views to go with your several top-ups of bubbly, this stylish luxury hotel in the village of Champillon is certainly fit for a royal.
 Floral ombre wallpaper and linen as soft as a kitten’s belly mean that all the suites are lush.
 But for something truly special, set up camp in the aptly named Panoramic Suite, with a corner location that offers vistas over the vineyards.
 Or, for sipping champagne in the evening, there’s the Marie-Louise Suite with its own private terrace.

 Villa Primerose in Arcis-sur-Aube couldn’t be better for exploring the Champagne region if it was placed there by tourists themselves.
 Easily accessible from Paris, Reims, Troyes and Châlons-en-Champagne – and close to the area’s lakes, Champagne routes and factory outlets – the B&B helps to seriously cut down on travelling time.
 It’s an added bonus that the villa that gave the hotel its name is a striking building that dates back to 1890.